tinacms/tina.io/content/blog/data-layer-performant-editing.md

 1\.
 The indexing process isn’t exposed to the end user, which means it is possible that queries made during the indexing process could return incomplete results

 2\.
-GitHub has a API request limitation of 5000 requests per repository per hour, if you have an extremely large project you could hit this rate limit.
-If you have a repository with more than 1500 items please do not activate this feature.
+GitHub has a API request limitation of 5000 requests per repository per hour.
+If you have an extremely large project you could hit this rate limit.
+If you have a repository with more than 1500 items, please do not activate this feature.

 ## The future